 Ford Fiesta ST

-The standard Ford Fiesta has been one of the favorite hatchbacks on the market, as its cost-benefit ratio is quite flattering.
+The standard Ford Fiesta has been one of the most popular hatchbacks on the market, as its cost-benefit ratio is quite favorable.
 Well, the ST does not disappoint either.
 The car’s damping system stiffens the suspension to assist in tight cornering and then normalizes when as much grip is no longer needed.
 The car is powered by a 1.5-liter, 3-cylinder turbocharged engine, and it produces 200 hp.

 It takes around 6.5. seconds to go from 0 to 60 mph and its top speed is 143 mph.